tahoma2d/tahoma2d_docs/source/applying_special_fx.rst

 Applies to the Source content the palette node connected to the Palette input port; if a column node is connected to the Palette input port, the palette related to its content will be considered.

-The original styles of the Toonz levels contained in the source node are replaced with those of the levels contained in the palette node according to their style indexes.
+The original styles of the Tahoma levels contained in the source node are replaced with those of the levels contained in the palette node according to their style indexes.

 .. _outline: